Remi-p/validations-playground/README.md

 1. Install `yarn`
 2. Inside this repository, launch the following command: `yarn`.

+## Commit convention

+The [conventional commit format](https://conventionalcommits.org/) is used.
+This is ensured by [commitlint](https://github.com/conventional-changelog/commitlint), in the CI & at commit creation.

 ## Execute tests

 Use the command `yarn test`. `yarn test --watch` let jest relaunch itself on files change.